fyrus7/FYRUS_LM_FlashMeter/README.md

 1. Arduino Nano.

 2. 0.96" Oled Display.
-- 7 pin or 4 pin both can use.
+- 4 pin or 7 pin SPI display both can use.
 - i have write both the code.
 You just need to choose which to use.
 - NOTE: 7 pin is faster but use more pin to soldered.